microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

 ### Pros

-1. This takes the responsibility of deciding if a slot might be null rendered out of inner implementation of `getSlot` into the developers hand, by providing a optional way of declaring it
+1. This takes the responsibility of deciding if a slot might be null rendered out of the inner implementation of `getSlot` and into the developers' hands, by providing an optional way of declaring it.

 ### Cons